shenjc01/2006swe60/README.md

 Navigate to the directory of the wampserver which will be under
 >C:\wamp64\www

-This folder will be the place where the localhost will load the website.
+This folder will be the place where the localhost will load the website. <br />
 Open the browser of your choice and enter localhost in the url tab which you will see this page
 ![image](https://github.com/user-attachments/assets/a42ead09-89d4-428e-91d2-c5bae5d43e66)
 if you see this page it means you are good to go